arktekk/rest-workshop/book/exercises-03-media-types.md

 Steps
 -----

-Implement the API described in [Ads'r'us API](ads-r-us-api.md).
+Implement the API described in [Ads'r'us API (with domain-specific media types)](ads-r-us-api-with-specific-media-types.html).
 Continue with the implementation you completed in the previous exercise.

 Replace the usage of `application/json` with `application/vnd.ad+json` and `application/vnd.ad-list+json`.
 Update the `add-ad.js` client to